News — Page 265

 TUSCALOOSA, Ala. – The University of Alabama was recently recognized for offering the nation’s top public relations program.
 The UA Department of Advertising and Public Relations was named the Most Outstanding Education Program by PRWeek during the 2020 PRWeek Awards in late July.
 It is the department’s ninth recognition as a finalist for the award, and first selection as […]

-As part of the COVID-19 pandemic’s effects on the 2020 college football season, both the University of Alabama and Auburn University are now set to face two more teams from the SEC East in the regular season than they normally would.
-The Southeastern Conference recently adopted a 10-game, conference-only schedule for this season, with two […]
+Both the University of Alabama and Auburn University are now set to face two more teams from the SEC East in the regular season than they normally would.

 The U.S. Space Force on Friday announced that United Launch Alliance (ULA) was awarded a firm, fixed-price, indefinite-delivery contract to power the majority of the missions on the Department of the Air Force’s newest launch procurement.
 This contract resulted from a competitive award under the department’s National Security Space Launch (NSSL) Phase 2 Launch Service […]